QilinGu/udacity_ml/projects/capstone/README.md

 network and let it run for 2 million iterations.
 No joy.
 - We tried a smaller memory size and larger batch size.
 The network would thrash, as documented in literature.
 We needed a much larger memory (32,000 events) with a smaller batch size of 32.
+- We tried more sensors.
+We added sensors to the back of the car.
+We saw the agent learn faster, with fewer iterations.
+Still, the car was crashing and the 140 QMax was not exceeded.
+We needed a better internal representation of what was going on.
+Two layers wasn't cutting it.

 Finally, we wondered if going deep was the answer.
 We created a narrow but 8-deep neural network, starting with 32 nodes, then 6 layers of 64 nodes, then a final layer of 32 nodes.
 This quickly got to our magical